trussworks/terraform-aws-slack-pivotal-tracker-bot/README.md

 - While logged in, visit your [Pivotal Tracker profile](https://www.pivotaltracker.com/profile) and scroll down to `API Token`
 - Click `Create New Token`, and save it for step 3

-### Create a Slack outgoing webhook
+### Create a Slack slash command

-Next, you will create an outgoing webhook in Slack, which tells Slack to listen for your preferred keyphrase and send that message to the provided URL:
+Next, you will create a slash command in Slack, which allows users to enter commands that are sent to a webhook URL:

 - Navigate to your server's custom integrations page: `https://YOUR-SERVER.slack.com/apps/manage/custom-integrations`
-- Go to your outgoing webhook application and click on "Add Configuration", and click through the next screen
+- Go to your slash commands application and click on "Add Configuration"
+- Add your preferred command (e.g. `/pivotal`), and click add
 - Scroll down to integration settings and enter these settings:
-  - Channel: Any
-  - Trigger Word(s): Use something unique and easy to remember, e.g. `!pivotal`
+  - Command: Should already be filled
   - URL(s): Leave blank for now
+  - Method: POST
   - Token: This comes pre-filled, but save it for step 3
-  - Descriptive Label: Anything (optional)
   - Customize Name: Name it whatever you'd like!
   - Customize Icon: Up to you
+  - Autocomplete help text: Enter some text that you think will help the user
   - Translate User IDs: Leave checked
-- Save webhook
+- Save integration

 ### Deploy Terraform module with API tokens